 The ovarian cancer treatment algorithm is rapidly evolving.
-For decades, chemotherapy was the standard of care for ovarian cancer; however, treatment is moving toward a targeted approach with the introduction of Roche/Genentech/Chugai’s Avastin and three PARP inhibitors: AstraZeneca /Merck Sharp & Dohme’s Lynparza, Clovis Oncology’s Rubraca, and GlaxoSmithKline/Tesaro’s Zejula.
-Multiple combination therapies using immune checkpoint inhibitors are in late-phase development for ovarian cancer, and we anticipate that this drug class will significantly change the indication’s treatment paradigm.
+For decades, chemotherapy was the standard of care, but now, with the introduction of Roche/Genentech/Chugai’s Avastin and three PARP inhibitors (AstraZeneca / Merck Sharp & Dohme’s Lynparza, Clovis Oncology’s Rubraca, and GlaxoSmithKline / Tesaro’s Zejula), treatment is moving toward a targeted approach.
+Multiple combination therapies incorporating immune checkpoint inhibitors are in late-phase development for ovarian cancer, and we anticipate that this drug class will significantly change the treatment of this disease.

 - What is the size of the drug-treatable ovarian cancer population, and how will the drug-treatment rates change over time?

 - What is the current state of treatment in ovarian cancer?
 Which drugs are the most important?
 What are interviewed experts’ insights on current treatment options?
-What are the main unmet needs in ovarian cancer?
+What are the main unmet needs in the treatment of ovarian cancer?

 - What are the most promising agents in the pipeline, and how will they shape the future of the ovarian cancer market?
 What notable therapies are progressing in early-phase trials?

 - What is the expected impact of the approvals of Roche / Genentech /Chugai’s Tecentriq, GlaxoSmithKline / Tesaro’s dostarlimab, AstraZeneca’s Imfinzi, Bristol Myers Squibb / Ono Pharmaceutical’s Opdivo, and Merck Sharp & Dohme’s Keytruda on the ovarian cancer market?
 What competition will other drug classes present to immune checkpoint inhibitors?

 - What are the drivers and constraints in the ovarian cancer market, and how will the market evolve over the forecast period?